Home and Away

 Most bloggers write about their trips away from home.
-Our homes have usually been where people travel to.
-So the idea eventually percolated to rename our blog "Home and Away."
+Mine, and eventually Linda's, homes have usually been where people travel to.
+So the idea eventually percolated to name our blog "Home and Away."

 To start at the beginning in 1949 just go to The Beginning